jcasse/jcasse/README.md

 - 👋 Hi, I’m @jcasse
-- 👀 I’m interested in backend and machine learning
+- 👀 I’m interested in software development, AI and robotics
-- 🌱 I’m currently learning about os kernels
+- 🌱 I’m currently learning about
-- 💞️ I’m looking to collaborate on workflow frameworks
+- 💞️ I’m looking to collaborate on
 - 📫 You can reach me at jcasse@gmail.com

 <!---